Stand-alone operation

 section for more details.

-Add menu item to µVision manually
+Add menu item to µVision (script)

 In most cases, the installer adds the menu item to the Keil µVision IDE automatically.
 It also extracts a